-Doctors know that breastfeeding right after birth is important and thus only administer local/ epidural anesthesia.
-This numbs your lower body whereas the torso has normal sensitivity.
-It ensures that there is no effect on the upper body parts, including breasts.
+Doctors know that breastfeeding right after birth is essential and thus only administer local/ epidural anesthesia.
+This numbs your lower body, whereas the torso has normal sensitivity.
+It ensures no effect on the upper body parts, including breasts.

-Researchers state that epidural anesthesia has no adverse impact on the infant’s health or on breastfeeding (4).
+Researchers state that epidural anesthesia has no adverse impact on the infant’s health or breastfeeding (9)

-Since you are under the influence of anesthesia, you are not likely to feel the pain.
-However, as its effect tapers off, you are going to feel pain around the site of operation.
+Since you are under anesthesia, you will not feel the pain.
+However, as its effect tapers off, you will feel pain around the site of operation.
 Pain impulses can interfere with the secretion of oxytocin, the hormone essential for the flow of breastmilk.

-The baby may feel slightly drowsy, but there is no long-term influence on healthy growth.
-In fact, the first milk, called colostrum, absorbs the least amount of pain medicine.
-Therefore, it is undoubtedly safe to breastfeed the baby immediately after C-section even if you are administered pain medication (5).
+The baby may feel slightly tired, but there is no long-term influence on healthy growth.
+Colostrum absorbs the least amount of pain medicine.
+Therefore, it is undoubtedly safe to breastfeed the baby immediately after C-section, even if you are administered pain medication (1).

-The mother could be later prescribed oral painkiller compounds such as oxycodone (sold as Percocet) and hydrocodone (sold as Vicodin), which are opioid-based medicines, or narcotics.
-These compounds readily pass into the breastmilk, but doctors only administer a concentration that is safe for the infant.
+The mother could be later prescribed oral painkiller compounds such as oxycodone (sold as Percocet) and hydrocodone (sold as Vicodin), which are opioid-based medicines or narcotics.
+These compounds readily pass into the breastmilk, but doctors only administer a concentration safe for the infant.

-The medication is usually prescribed for just three days (72 hours) in which duration the quantity of milk consumed by the infant is not sufficient to cause excessive oxycodone exposure (6).
+The medication is usually prescribed for three days (72 hours), in which the quantity of milk consumed by the infant is not sufficient to cause excessive oxycodone exposure (10)

-But, discuss with the doctor for non-opioid-based painkillers.
-You can always use acetaminophen (paracetamol) for pain within prescribed limits since the drug is compatible with breastfeeding (8).
+But, discuss with the doctor about non-opioid-based painkillers.
+You can always use acetaminophen (paracetamol) for pain within prescribed limits since the drug is compatible with breastfeeding (12)

 You are administered intravenous antibiotics right after delivery to prevent infection in the surgical wound.
 However, as antibiotics pass into the breastmilk, only safe antibiotics are given to you.
 Antibiotics may cause mild side effects, which are temporary, and usually, the effects are assessed by the doctor in the post-delivery routine checkups.